 When you’re committed wholeheartedly to your destination, you’re motivated to identify your personal pitfalls and work to resolve them.
 Rather than surrendering to negative thoughts that hold you back, it’s easier to fling them away from you like a frisbee because they don’t help you to get where you’re going.

 So where are you going?
 What’s your destination?
 What does it look like?
 What will it feel like when you’re there?

 Decide where you’re heading, commit to your process, buckle up and enjoy the ride (you might as well).
 Once you’ve decided, don’t let anything make you waver in your belief or allow you to detour from your path.

-You may not know exactly how you’re going to get there or how long it’s going to take, but you know that, in the end, you’ll reach your destination.
-That’s the one thing you know for sure – because you’ve committed.
+You may not know how it’s going to happen or how long it’s going to take, but you know that, in the end, you’ll get there.
+That’s the one thing you know for sure – because you’ve committed to your destination.